 macOS / RAID 0, 1, 4, 5, 1+0

 Up to 86% faster versus AppleRAID

-Not only do you gain peace of mind knowing that you'll be alerted about disk problems, SoftRAID will allow you to carry on with work (with all RAID levels over 0) even if a drive fails.
+Not only do you gain peace of mind knowing that you'll be alerted about disk problems, SoftRAID will allow you to carry on with work even if a drive fails.

 At any time you can verify your disks to make sure all sectors are readable.
 SoftRAID's Validate Volumes checks readability and parity and Certify Disk makes sure a disk is readable before you put your work on it (Note: Certifying your disk will destroy any data put on it).

 SoftRAID tests your SATA disks for SMART failure, and it can use SMART data to predict disk failure for USB and FireWire disks.

 The SoftRAID Monitor is always running even when you're not logged in to your Mac.
 It watches your disks and volumes for errors and will warn you as soon as a problem occurs.
 It can even even send you an email.

 The SoftRAID Monitor can also predict when a disk is about to fail.
 Most disks will start having internal errors a week or two before they fail.
 The SoftRAID Monitor checks for these errors and and warns you if a disk is having problems and likely to fail.

 - Create advanced RAID 0, 1, 4, 5, 1+0 volumes for higher performance, greater data reliability, and/or redundancy